Algonquin Power & Utilities Corp. (AQN) Shares Down Despite Recent Market Volatility

 - +19.54 for the gross margin

 The net margin for Algonquin Power & Utilities Corp. stands at -7.85.
+The total capital return value is set at 3.11, while invested capital returns managed to touch -1.75.
 Equity return is now at value -4.20, with -1.20 for asset returns.

+Based on Algonquin Power & Utilities Corp.
+(AQN), the company’s capital structure generated 144.34 points at debt to equity in total, while total debt to capital is 59.07.
+Total debt to assets is 42.74, with long-term debt to equity ratio resting at 141.21.
+Finally, the long-term debt to capital ratio is 55.75.

 Conclusion

-To put it simply, Algonquin Power & Utilities Corp.
-(AQN) has had a better performance in recent times.
-Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others as a “hold”.
+In a nutshell, Algonquin Power & Utilities Corp.
+(AQN) has experienced a better performance in recent times.
+The stock has received mixed “buy” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.